MarieBaude/MarieBaude/README.md

 - My name is Marie
 - I'm 26
-- I'm a designer and ...
+- I'm a graphic designer and ...
 - ... i'm in training as an Application Developer Designer
 - I’m looking for a traineeship (1/04/22 to 28/06/22) in the north of France